New Orleans Ads

-The New Orleans Ads were a Negro Southern League (NSL) baseball team in 1920 based in New Orleans, Louisiana.
-The team was started by Fred Caulfield, a local backer, and the team is often referred to in newspapers as the Caulfield Ads.
+The New Orleans Ads were a Negro Southern League (NSL) baseball team in 1920 based in Louisiana.
+The team was started by Fred Caulfield, a local backer. and is often referred to in newspapers as the Caulfield Ads.

-While the NSL was regarded as a minor league throughout most of its existence, with the collapse of the first Negro National League in 1932, the league is considered a major league for that one season.
+While the NSL was regarded as a minor league throughout most of its existence, with the collapse of the first Negro National League in 1932, it was considered a major league for that one season.

 The team played opposite days from the white New Orleans Pelicans team at Pelican Stadium.